31 Good Jobs for Older People: How to Make Money, Stay Active, and Thrive at Work as a Senior

 Retirement used to mean the end of your working life.
 But having a job during one's senior years is now becoming increasingly common.
 That means more and more older people are figuring out how to make money after retirement.
 Just take a look at these numbers:

-- Over half of the new jobs created in 2018 were jobs for 55-and-older workers, making seniors the age group with the biggest job growth that year.3
+- Close to half of the new jobs created in 2018 were filled by 55-and-older workers, making seniors the age group with the biggest job growth that year.

-- Almost one in three workers expects to be 67 or older when they retire.4
+- Almost one in three workers expect to be 67 or older when they retire.

 In addition, many employers now actively look to hire seniors.
 More and more of them are starting to recognize that experienced and mature workers often have strengths that some younger workers lack.
 For example, many older workers exhibit strengths like:

-- Loyalty—A Department of Labor study found that newly hired older workers are more likely to remain in a position over the long term than workers who are hired at younger ages.29
+- Loyalty: A Department of Labor study found that newly hired older workers are more likely to remain in a position over the long term than workers who are hired at younger ages.

-- A strong work ethic—When asked to name the advantages of hiring older workers, 70 percent of surveyed HR managers cited this quality.26
+- A strong work ethic: When asked to name the advantages of hiring older workers, 70 percent of surveyed HR managers cited this quality, according to an AARP report about the value of experience.

-- A good attitude—Out of all age groups, workers over the age of 55 demonstrate the highest levels of positive engagement on the job.
-That's according to an AARP survey of HR managers.26
+- A good attitude: Out of all age groups, workers over the age of 55 demonstrate the highest levels of positive engagement on the job.
+That's according to the AARP report.

 31 Good Jobs for Older People